International Exhibition of Art (1911): Summary

 The fair was open from 29 April to 19 November 1911, and had 7,409,145 visitors.
 The participating countries included Austria, Belgium, France, Germany, Japan, England, Russia, Serbia, Spain, USA, Hungary and Italy.
+The event was solemn, and aware of the new trends in criticism and art.
+The organizing committee included critics and artist-intellectuals such as Bernard Berenson, Camillo Boito, Walter Crane, Benedetto Croce, Roger Fry, Domenico Gnoli, and Victor Horta.